Simple linear regression using JFreeChart

 The problem we will solve using this machine learning method is the estimation of the price of a house, giving its living area.
 For this tutorial I gathered the living area and the rent price for 47 houses in Berlin city center.
 The data is available in a simple text file.
 Our Java program should tell us the estimated price giving a living area.

 To solve this problem we will use the JFreeChart library.
 This is a GNU Lesser General Public Licence (LGPL) Java chart library which offers also linear regression tools.
 We will start by analysing the input data by feeding it to a scatter chart.
 The chart will show us that the values are distributed in a form of a prolonged, symmetrical shape.
 This means the data can be fitted to a linear function.
 Using the JFreeChart library we will find out the a and b parameters of the function f(X) = a + b * X which best fits the input data.
-Here the is also called the intercept and b the slope.
+Here the a is also called the intercept and b the slope.
 The key function here is Regression.getOLSRegression.
 OSL stands for ordinary least squares.
 This method minimizes the sum of squared vertical distances between the observed responses in the input data and the responses predicted by the linear approximation.
 The resulted function represents the “model” which our machine learning application will use to estimate new values, not present in the input dataset.

 Visualising the input data